codescalersinternships/home/internship-dev-2024.md

 - The Dashboard and deploying your first machine on the threefold grid)
 - Terraform and deploying your virtual machines machines on the threefold grid)
 - Rust fundamentals
-- Manually Testing the platform
+- Manually Testing the platform (intro to testlodge -qa tool we use to develop and track our tests-)

 ## Week 5-end of internship week 10 distributed on teams (sdk-go, zos, sdk-ts, sdk-dart)